William Atherton

-William Atherton Knight (born July 30, 1947) is an American actor, best known for portraying Richard Thornburg in Die Hard and its sequel and Walter Peck in Ghostbusters.
+William Atherton (born July 30, 1947) is an American actor.
+He had starring roles in The Sugarland Express (1974), The Day of the Locust (1975), The Hindenburg (1975) and Looking for Mr. Goodbar (1977), but is most recognized for what have become iconic roles in the Ghostbusters and Die Hard film series.

-Early life
+Early life and education

-Atherton was born in Orange, Connecticut, the son of Myrtle (née Robinson) and Robert Atherton Knight.
+Atherton was born July 30, 1947, in Orange, Connecticut.
 He studied acting at the Drama School at Carnegie Tech and graduated from Carnegie Mellon University in 1969.

 Career

 Atherton was successful on the New York stage immediately after graduating and worked with many of the country's leading playwrights including David Rabe, John Guare, and Arthur Miller, winning numerous awards for his work on and off Broadway.

 He got his big break playing hapless fugitive Clovis Poplin in The Sugarland Express (1974), the feature film debut of Steven Spielberg.
 After this, he garnered major roles in dark dramas such as The Day of the Locust (1975) and Looking for Mr. Goodbar (1977), as well as the big-budget disaster film The Hindenburg (1975).
+He provided lead vocals for "What'll I Do", the main title theme for the Robert Redford film version of The Great Gatsby.

 Atherton also starred as cowboy Jim Lloyd in the miniseries Centennial (1978), based on the novel by James Michener.
-He appeared in the comedy Ghostbusters (1984) as the officious condescending EPA agent Walter Peck.
-K. Thor Jensen wrote, "Atherton, who plays cowardly EPA lawyer Walter Peck, is the real villain of the movie (his releasing the ghosts from the containment unit added to the chaos in New York), [he] was so hated that after the movie came out he was harassed on the street and challenged to fights in bars."
+He appeared in the comedy Ghostbusters (1984) as the officious and condescending EPA agent Walter Peck.